Surface groups in uniform lattices of some semi-simple groups: Sullivan limit curves

 Let $\xi$ be a $\rho$-equivariant $\zeta$-Sullivan map for $\zeta$ small enough so that Lemma \ref{lem:anosul} holds.
 Observe that $\xi$ give now rise to two transverse $\Phi_t$-invariant sections of $\gp$:

 These sections are transverse for $\zeta$ small enough: more precisely for $\zeta<k/2$, where $k=d_\tau(\partial^+\tau,\partial^-\tau)$ for any tripod $\tau$.

-We now choose a fibrewise metric $d$ on $\mathcal F$ as follows: for every $T\in \mathcal S$, let $\tau(T)$ be a compatible tripod.
+We now choose a fiberwise metric $d$ on $\mathcal F$ as follows: for every $T\in \mathcal S$, let $\tau(T)$ be a compatible tripod.
 We may choose the assignment $T\mapsto\tau(T)$ to be $\Gamma$-invariant.
-We define our fibrewise metric at $T$ to be $d_T\defeq d_{\tau(T)}$.
-This metric may not be continuous transversally to the fibers, but it is locally bounded: locally at a finite distance to a continuous metric since the set of compatible tripods has a uniformly bounded diameter by Lemma \ref{lem:properA}.
+We define our fiberwise metric at $T$ to be $d_T\defeq d_{\tau(T)}$.
+This metric may not be continuous transversely to the fibers, but it is locally bounded: locally at a finite distance to a continuous metric since the set of compatible tripods has a uniformly bounded diameter by Lemma \ref{lem:properA}.

 Now, lemma \ref{lem:anosul} exactly tells us that $\sigma^+$ is a attracting fixed section of $\{\phi_t\}_{t\in\mathbb R}$ towards the future, and by symmetry that $\sigma^-$ is a attracting fixed section of $\{\phi_t\}_{t\in\mathbb R}$ towards the past.
 By definition, $\rho$ is $\gp$-Anosov and this concludes the proof of Theorem \ref{theo:sull-anos}